Ivanclj/msia423-final-project/README.md

 ### 3. Initialize the database

 To create the database in the location configured in `config.py` with five initial customers, run:

+Note: an empty folder named database under <path_to_main_repository>/data has already been created.

 ```bash
 cd path_to_repo/src